Staff Directory

 Mr. Todd Huebner

-LuHi Role: Athletics Director/Mathematics Teacher, joined the LuHi faculty in 1991
+LuHi Role: Community Host / Mathematics Teacher, joined the LuHi faculty in 1991

 Education: Concordia University-Wisconsin (1990), Bachelor of Arts (Summa Cum Laude); LIU-Post (2001) Master of Arts, (Magna Cum Laude)